Janos893/First/README.md

 # First
-It's a new password generator for android
+It's a password generator for android